freedbygrace/WindowsNotifications/PowerShell/README.md

-# WindowsNotifications PowerShell Module
+# Windows Notifications PowerShell Module

-This PowerShell module provides a convenient way to use the Windows Notifications library from PowerShell scripts.
+This PowerShell module provides a simple interface to the Windows Notifications library, allowing you to display notifications in user context from SYSTEM.

 ## Installation